jakeheis/SwiftCLI/README.md

 ### Parameters

 A command can specify what parameters it accepts through certain instance variables.
 Using reflection, SwiftCLI will identify property wrappers of type `@Param` and `@CollectedParam`.
-These properties should appear in the order that the command expects the user to pass the arguments:
+These properties should appear in the order that the command expects the user to pass the arguments.
+All required parameters must come first, followed by any optional parameters, followed by at most one collected parameter.

 ```swift
 class GreetCommand: Command {